karlhulme/dsengi/README.md

 However there are a number of specific drawbacks compared to a SQL database:

 - Loss of transaction support.
+- Loss of cross-container join support, so you can't easily view data from a parent record next to it's associated child records.
 - Loss of aggregation, for example, determining the top 5 records for a given ordering requires that all the individual physical containers be queried first and then the resultant top 5 determined afterwards.